Spain to mourn train crash victims; driver freed pending trial

 A week of concerts and other cultural events was cancelled after the train crash on the eve of the festival.
 On Sunday, black ribbons of mourning hung on the empty stages that had been set up.

-At the cathedral gates, along with flowers and candles commemorating the dead, some people left walking sticks from their journeys and others placed shells, the symbol of St. James and badge of honor for the pilgrims who complete the journey.
+At the cathedral gates, along with flowers and candles commemorating the dead, some people left walking sticks from their journeys and others placed shells, the symbol of St. James and badge of honour for the pilgrims who complete the journey.
+(Writing by Elisabeth O‘Leary and Julien Toyer; Editing by John Stonestreet)